jsonmodel/jsonmodel/README.md

 *New*: After 1.5 years of development JSONModel is now in version 1.0.0!

-*New*: In version 0.13.0 automatic NSCopying/NSCoding support.
+#####NB: I haven’t had the time to test JSONModel in Swift projects and do not plan to do that before Swift has reached at least its 1.0 version.

 ---
-If you like JSONModel and use it can you please:
+If you like JSONModel and use it, could you please:

-1) star this repo 2) send me some feedback.
+ * star this repo

+ * send me some feedback.
 Thanks!

 ---